mobilabsolutions/stash-sdk-backend/README.md

 In Payment SDK there are `secret` and `publishable` keys, which should be generated for merchants.
 Those keys will later be used for requests authentication.

-Publishable key is used for authentication of alias related requests:
+Publishable key is used for authentication of registering alias requests:
 - Create alias
 - Exchange alias
-- Delete alias

-Secret key is used for authentication of transaction related requests:
+Secret key is used for authentication of transaction related requests and alias deletion:
 - Preauthorization
 - Capture
 - Authorization
 - Reversal
 - Refund
+- Delete alias

 ## Idempotency